Harpy Eagle Facts

 Harpy Eagle Physical Description

 But, as remains true of many species, this bird displays the trait of sexual dimorphism.
 In its case, however, this means that the female reaches a significantly greater size than her male counterpart.
-Also, both genders have the largest talons of any type of eagle.
+Both genders also have the largest talons of any type of eagle.

 Firstly, the female of the marvelous species, being the larger of the two, typically attains a maximum body length measuring about 3.5 ft (1.07 m).
-Meanwhile, the smaller male of the species pales in comparison.
+The smaller male of the species pales in comparison.
 He rarely exceeds a body length of 2 ft 10 in (86.5 cm).

 Secondly, the females further attain a much greater mass than the males.
 The body weight of the female achieves an average totaling as much as 18.
 3 lb (8.3 kg).
 Yet the males, however, only reach a maximum known weight of 13.1 lb (5.95 kg), and average much less.